askimed/nf-test/docs/assertions/snapshots.md

 assert snapshot(workflow.out.channel1).match()
 ```

 The first time this test is run, nf-test creates a snapshot file.
-This is a json file that contains a serialized version of your object.
+This is a json file that contains a serialized version of the provided object.

 The snapshot file should be committed alongside code changes, and reviewed as part of your code review process. nf-test uses pretty-format to make snapshots human-readable during code review.
 On subsequent test runs, nf-test will compare the rendered output with the previous snapshot.
 If they match, the test will pass.
 If they don't match, either the test runner found a bug in your code that should be fixed, or the implementation has changed and the snapshot needs to be updated.